robusta-dev/robusta/docs/tutorials/alert-custom-enrichment.rst

 **Implementation**:

-Configure Robusta to execute the ``ps aux`` command in response to the ``HostHighCpuLoad`` alert..
-This way you can see which process is taking up high CPU.

 Add the following YAML to the ``customPlaybooks`` Helm value and :ref:`update Robusta <Simple Upgrade>`.
+This configures Robusta to execute the ``ps aux`` command in response to the ``HostHighCpuLoad`` alert.

 .. code-block:: yaml

    customPlaybooks:
    - triggers:
      - on_prometheus_alert:
-         alert_name: HostHighCpuLoad
+         alert_name: CPUThrottlingHigh
      actions:
      - node_bash_enricher:
          bash_command: ps aux

 **Testing**:

-Deploy a pod that deliberately consumes a lot of CPU to trigger the alert we defined:
+Trigger the alert we defined by deploying a Pod that consumes a lot of CPU:

 .. code-block:: bash